 If you would prefer to make your report in writing, you can send information to:Single Investigation Service

 Lesley Exchange 1

 24 East Bridge Street

-What happens after you report someone?
+What happens when you report fraud?

 Benefit fraud investigation staff will look at the information you give.
 If you have given enough information they will check the person’s benefit claim.

-Any investigation might take some time and benefit fraud investigation staff are not allowed to tell you the outcome.
+Any investigation might take some time, and benefit fraud investigation staff are not allowed to tell you the outcome.